jshuadvd/hacks-n-notes/configs/vimrc.md

 1. When *copy-pasting* this config for the second time, the autopair plugin can insert `"` where there shouldn't be.
 That might comment out code that you need.
 2. Also the long command for the **NERDTREE** might be split by the *copy-paste*.
 Make sure it is in one single line.
+3. If tern server fails, make sure you run `npm i` in the bundle directory.